avafinger/guvcview/README.md

  * Encoding video stream may end with only 2 fps and sound out of sync, better use a heatsink on your board
  * Start guvcview via command line with the correct parameters
  * Cannot change FPS

+Known issues Pine64+:
+ * Controls not working yet
+ * Camera is inverted
+ * Some artifacts (need some investigation)

-Howto Build from OPI
+Howto Build from OPI / Pine64+
  * clone the repo: git clone https://github.com/avafinger/guvcview.git
  * cd guvcview
  * Install dependencies (see below)
  * Install linux-headers for your kernel if not already installed (usually /usr/src/linux-headers-your_kernel_version) some may find /usr/src/linux-headers-your_kernel_version-sunxi, if that happens you need to edit Makefile.am and add the sufix '-sunxi'.
- * Run:
+ * Run (Debian Jessie):

+sudo apt-get install intltool autotools-dev libsdl1.2-dev libgtk-3-dev portaudio19-dev libpng12-dev libavcodec-dev libavutil-dev libudev-dev libusb-1.0-0-dev libpulse-dev libgsl0-dev libv4l-dev libv4l2rds0 libsdl2-dev

 ./bootstrap.sh

 ./configure --prefix=/usr --enable-yuyv --disable-sdl2